 MRS Minor amendment 1335/57 - Bush Forever Omnibus 3 (South)

-The Western Australian Planning Commission (WAPC) is seeking public comment on a proposal to amend the Metropolitan Region Scheme (MRS) for land in the Cities of Armadale, Cockburn, Gosnells, Kwinana and Rockingham and the Shire of Serpentine-Jarrahdale.
+The Western Australian Planning Commission (WAPC) sought public comment on a proposal to amend the Metropolitan Region Scheme (MRS) for land in the Cities of Armadale, Cockburn, Gosnells, Kwinana and Rockingham and the Shire of Serpentine-Jarrahdale.

 Why have I received a letter about a MRS Amendment for Bush Forever?
 Why are Bush Forever areas being amended?